ExactTarget/fuelux/README.md

 **_FuelUX is under development in preparation for initial release and is not yet intended for production use._**

-FuelUX extends Twitter Bootstrap with additional lightweight JavaScript controls and provides simple workflows for installation into web projects, customization, update management, and deployment optimization.
+FuelUX extends Twitter Bootstrap with additional lightweight JavaScript controls.
+Other benefits include easy installation into web projects, integrated scripts for customizing Bootstrap and FuelUX, simple updates, and solid optimization for deployment.

 ## Features

 FuelUX provides all of the styles and plugins from the revolutionary [Twitter Bootstrap](http://twitter.github.com/bootstrap) project, with the following additions:

+* FuelUX UI controls (with unit tests) [see them live](http://exacttarget.github.com/fuelux)
+  * Combobox - _combines input and dropdown for easy and flexible data selection_
+  * Pillbox - _manages selected items with color-coded text labels_
+  * Datagrid - _renders data in a table with paging, sorting, and serching_
+  * Search control - _combines input and button for integrated search interaction_
 * One-step installation and updates through [volo](https://github.com/volojs/volo)
 * [AMD](http://requirejs.org/docs/whyamd.html) compatibility for modular structure and deployment optimization
 * [Grunt](https://github.com/cowboy/grunt)-based build script to easily create custom distribution files
 * Namespaced CSS (just add a `fuelux` class) for safe use on existing sites
-* Additional FuelUX controls (with unit tests)
-  * Combobox - _combines input and dropdown for easy and flexible data selection_
-  * Pillbox - _manages selected items with color-coded text labels_
-  * Datagrid - _renders data in a table with paging, sorting, and serching_
-  * Search control - _combines input and button for integrated search interaction_

 ## Getting Started
 * `git clone git://github.com/ExactTarget/fuelux.git`